Hello and welcome to Faked Up, a newsletter about digital deception, dreck and disinformation.

 I am currently the Director of the Security, Trust & Safety Initiative at Cornell Tech but Faked Up is a personal project.
 It is informed by a decade+ of working to improve online information quality — as a fact-checker, researcher and tech worker.

-Faked Up has been featured, among other places, on 404 Media, NBC News and The Washington Post.
-My work definitely led Meta and Google to take down hundreds of ads and several apps for AI undresser services (FU#12, FU#16, FU#17).
-It also probably caused OpenAI to terminate a political chatbot (FU#7).
+Faked Up has been featured, among other places, on 404 Media, Engadget, NBC News, The Washington Post and Wired.
+My work led Meta and Google to take down hundreds of ads and several apps for AI undresser services (FU#12, FU#16, FU#17) and was cited in a letter by a bipartisan group of 26 members of Congress to Google CEO Sundar Pichai on the topic.
+Faked Up also possibly led OpenAI to terminate a political chatbot (FU#7).

 Subscribe to Faked Up if you care about making our public forums resilient to fakery.